Top

 Yet these happened in the US.
 Bizarre and secret government projects also happened.
 Executions also happened.

 That you didn't witness them doesn't mean much.
-Most Gen X Chinese, as you call them, had pretty uneventful lives without any massacres either.
+I'm sure most Gen X Chinese, as you call them, had pretty uneventful lives without any massacres either.
+I do think this is a case of laser-focusing on those who had more "interesting" lives, much like focusing on US antiwar activist who got shot or imprisoned during Vietnam war protests, or KKK activity: interesting, but surely not the norm.

 > I never had to apply for travel permits to leave my town, nor did I need an exit permit to travel abroad.